wan-chee-tin/loan-application-automation/README.md

 4. Navigate to the Loan Processing Automation/Data folder and open the Config.xlsx file.
 This file contains configuration settings required for the automation to run.
 5. Open the project in UiPath Studio.
 6. Once you've opened the project in UiPath Studio, navigate through the following steps to configure your email authentication:
-a) Locate the search bar at the top of the UiPath Studio.
+- Locate the search bar at the top of the UiPath Studio.
-b) Type the email activity you need to configure `Get Email List`, `Download Attachment`, and `Send Email`.
+- Type the email activity you need to configure `Get Email List`, `Download Attachment`, and `Send Email`.
-c) Click on the activity in the search results to navigate to it within the workflow.
+- Click on the activity in the search results to navigate to it within the workflow.
-d) In the Properties panel, modify the email connection settings based on your email provider.
+- In the Properties panel, modify the email connection settings based on your email provider.
 7. Run the automation in UiPath Studio to process the loan application automatically.

 ## 🔄 Process Flow